avishaylayani/jenkins_ansible/README.md

 # Ansible Jenkins Pipeline
+###This env. consists of a few containers:
+- Main Jenkins node
+- Jenkins worker Debian
+- Jenkins worker Rocky
+- Ansible Target Debian
+- Ansible Target Rocky

+###Objective

-Creates Jenkins multi-branch pipeline that takes password, sshkey, NGINX.
+Creates a Jenkins multi-branch pipeline that takes different variables for each branch, and configuring 2 target containers.
-All the details will be used to setup the remote host with all the provided data to pipeline via ansible playbooks/roles
+All the details will be used to setup the remote hosts with all the needed configuration.

 ### Steps